1. Introduction & who we are

 - Calendar: events (title, date, time, members, category, repeat rules, reminders, travel buffers), birthdays, and any calendars you import by file or live URL subscription.

-- Meals: your weekly meal plan and meal templates (names, ingredients, methods).
+- Meals: your weekly meal plan, meal templates (names, ingredients, methods) and any occasions you plan (menus, prep checklists and guest names).

 - Lists: shopping lists, to-do lists and any custom lists and their items.

-- Journeys: trip planning details such as destinations, dates, members, notes, budgets and packing checklists.
+- Trips: trip planning details such as destinations, dates, members, notes, budgets and packing checklists.

 - Notes: sticky-note text, colours and author names.

-- Pocket money: optional weekly allowance settings, balances and adjustment logs.
+- Pocket money: optional allowance settings, balances and adjustment logs.

 - Wishlist: wishes including titles, emoji, cost, star cost, occasion and any web links you add.